Nursing Homes

 Frequently Asked Questions

-What are the costs of nursing home care in Nevada?
+What is the average cost of a nursing home in Nevada?

-In Nevada, the cost for a semi-private room is $8,304 per month, while a private room costs $9,490.
+In Nevada, the average cost for a semi-private room is $8,300 per month, while a private room costs $9,500 monthly.
 These rates are below the national average.

 How can I file a complaint about a nursing home in Nevada?